 Once your product has been approved by the TFDA, your Taiwan Agent will hold your medical device registration, known in Taiwan as a Registration License.
 Your Taiwan Agent is also responsible for filing the required Import Authorization requests to the TFDA for each distributor.
 For this reason, we recommend selecting an independent regulatory representative to serve as your Taiwan Agent, instead of a distributor.

 Please read our article on the benefits of independent regulatory representation.

 Choose Emergo as your independent Taiwan agent for regulatory representation

-From our office in Taipei, Emergo has the resources and expertise to act as your independent Taiwan Agent and fully support your TFDA medical device registration and QSD Approval.
+From our office in Taipei, Emergo has the resources and expertise to act as your independent Taiwan Agent and fully support your TFDA medical device registration and QSD Certificate.
 Here’s how we can help: